robinmoisson/staticrypt/README.md

 The password argument is optional if `STATICRYPT_PASSWORD` is set in the environment or `.env` file.

-    Usage: staticrypt <filename> [<password>] [options]
+    Usage: staticrypt <filename> [options]

     Options:
           --help                   Show help                               [boolean]
           --version                Show version number                     [boolean]
       -c, --config                 Path to the config file.
 Set to "false" to disable.   [string] [default: ".staticrypt.json"]
-          --decrypt-button          Label to use for the decrypt button.
-Default:
-                                    "DECRYPT".         [string] [default: "DECRYPT"]
-      -e, --embed                   Whether or not to embed crypto-js in the page (or use an external CDN).
-                                                           [boolean] [default: true]
-          --engine                  The crypto engine to use.
-WebCrypto uses 600k iterations and is more secure, CryptoJS 15k.
-                                    Possible values: 'cryptojs', 'webcrypto'.
-                                                      [string] [default: "cryptojs"]
-      -f, --file-template           Path to custom HTML template with password prompt.
-                   [string] [default: "/code/staticrypt/lib/password_template.html"]
-      -i, --instructions            Special instructions to display to the user.
-                                                              [string] [default: ""]
-          --label-error             Error message to display on entering wrong password.    [string] [default: "Bad password!"]
-          --noremember              Set this flag to remove the "Remember me" checkbox.             [boolean] [default: false]
-      -o, --output                  File name/path for the generated encrypted file.
+      -o, --output                 Name of the directory where the encrypted files will be saved.   [string] [default: "encrypted/"]
-                                                            [string] [default: null]
-          --passphrase-placeholder  Placeholder to use for the password input.
-                                                      [string] [default: "Password"]
+      -p, --password               The password to encrypt your file with.
+Leave empty to be prompted for it.
+If STATICRYPT_PASSWORD is set in the env, we'll use that instead.            [string] [default: null]
-      -r, --remember                Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered by the user.
-Default:
-                                    "0", no expiration.        [number] [default: 0]
+          --remember               Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered by the user.
+Set to "false" to hide the box.
+Default: "0", no expiration.                 [number] [default: 0]
-          --remember-label          Label to use for the "Remember me" checkbox.
-                                                   [string] [default: "Remember me"]
       -s, --salt                   Set the salt manually.
 It should be set if you want to use "Remember me" through multiple pages.
                                    It needs to be a 32-character-long hexadecimal string.
                                    Include the empty flag to generate a random salt you can use: "statycrypt -s".            [string]
           --share                  Get a link containing your hashed password that will auto-decrypt the page.
 Pass your URL as a value to append "#staticrypt_pwd=<hashed_pwd>",
                                    or leave empty to display the hash to append.
                                                                             [string]
           --short                  Hide the "short password" warning.
                                                           [boolean] [default: false]
+      -t, --template               Path to custom HTML template with password prompt.
+                   [string] [default: "/code/staticrypt/lib/password_template.html"]
+          --template-button        Label to use for the decrypt button.
+Default:
+                                   "DECRYPT".          [string] [default: "DECRYPT"]
+          --template-instructions  Special instructions to display to the user.
+                                                              [string] [default: ""]
+          --template-error         Error message to display on entering wrong password.     [string] [default: "Bad password!"]
+          --template-placeholder   Placeholder to use for the password input.
+                                                      [string] [default: "Password"]
+          --template-remember      Label to use for the "Remember me" checkbox.
+                                                   [string] [default: "Remember me"]
-      -t, --title                   Title for the output HTML page.
+          --template-title         Title for the output HTML page.
                                                 [string] [default: "Protected Page"]